-Alessandra Ambrosio Shows Off Killer Physique In Gold Bikini From Her Recently Launched Brand
+Alessandra Ambrosio Shows Off Killer Physique In Gold Bikini From Her Recently-Launched Brand

 “Love this sunset, you make every picture look better,” another one chimed in.

 As Ambrosio noted in her caption, the name of GAL Floripa’s collection is called Galactic Sun.
-The model launched the brand with her sister, Aline Ambrosio, and best friend Gisele Coria, which is an idea that the three had been dreaming about since they were little girls, as People pointed out.
+The model launched the brand with her sister, Aline Ambrosio, and best friend, Gisele Coria, which is an idea that the three had been dreaming about since they were little girls, as People pointed out.

 “We always had this dream.
 We grew up in Florianopolis, which is an island south of Brazil, and swim was always like our second skin.
 We were always in a swimsuit going from one beach to another and always wanted to have a bikini shop there one day.
 That was our dream when we were 18,” Ambrosio told People.